-It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on Android and those using an iOS device (in TestFlight).
+It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on Android and those using an iOS device.
 Your project must be developed to have a mobile-friendly UI as the Trust Wallet inbuilt browser is the primary point of access for the majority of our users.

-iOS users require the latest build of any DApp to be uploaded to TestFlight before they can access it.
+iOS users require the latest build from Apple App Store.
 UI/UX design needs to also be considered in your mobile design to provide the best in-wallet experience.

-If you have decided upon using MetaMask as your dev tool, do not forget their decision to stop injecting the web.js API.
+If you have decided upon using MetaMask as your dev tool, do not forget their Provider Migration Guide.
 This will seriously affect the degree of compatibility between your DApp and the Trust Wallet browser without proper planning.

 Trust Wallet users access their wallets on both Android and iOS devices, so your app must be thoroughly tested for both operating systems.
 Issues may occur on one operating system but not on the other.